 - Empty the fluid from the reservoir pan into your catch basin, and allow the fluid from the transmission case to drip into the catch basin as well.

 - There is a bolt holding the filter in position, and a tube feeding down into the filter from the transmission.
-Remove the bolt and the filter should slide right off of the tube.
+Remove the bolt, and the filter should slide right off of the tube.

-- Take this moment to inspect the transmission parts, but do NOT touch anything unless you totally know what your doing!!
+- Take this moment to inspect the transmission parts, but do NOT touch anything unless you totally know what you're doing!!
 But do inspect that there isn't any scoring, or broken items.
 Take a lint-free cloth and wipe the contact edge of the case.
 Remove any sealant that may be on the edge.

 - Get out from under the vehicle for a minute and clean the reservoir pan with a lint-free cloth.
 Remove the magnet and wipe it clean, then wipe the reservoir pan clean.
 Remove any sealant that may be on the lip of the reservoir pan.